imrushi/imrushi.github.io/content/notes/system-design.md

 - Enhanced Performance: In a master-slave model, the master handles write and update operations, while read tasks are efficiently distributed to slave nodes, improving query processing performance.
 - Reliability: Data is preserved, even in the event of natural disasters, preventing data loss.
 We do not need to worry about data loss because data is replicated across multiple locations.
 - High availability: Even if one server breaks, the website continues to function, using data from another server, ensuring smooth operation.

+# Cache

+A cache is a temporary storage.
+It stores frequently accessed data in memory so that requests are served more quickly.
+Whenever web page loads, one or more database call are executed to fetch data.
+It highly impact the performance of the application by calling the database repeatedly.
+The cache can mitigate this problem.

+Cache tier is a temporary data store layer, much faster that the database.
+Having a separate cache tier benefits the:

+- System Performance
+- Reduce Database Workloads
+- Scale the Cache Tire Independently

+{{< figure src="/img/notes/system-design/cache-tier.png" alt="Cache tier" position="center" style="border-radius: 8px;" caption="Setup of cache server" captionPosition="center" >}}

+After receiving a request:

+1. Web server checks if data exists in cache.
+2. If exists it returns the data.
+3. If not exists, it queries database for data, and save the response data in cache and send it back to client.
+4. This caching strategy is called a read-through cache.

+Caching strategy depends on the data and **_data access patterns_**.

+Below are Caching Strategies:

+## Cache-Aside

+- Application directly talks to both the cache and the database.
+- No connection between the cache and the database.
+- All operations to cache and database are handled by the application.

+We can read Cache strategy here: https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/